-Login/Register and download the files from the left hand side panel.
+Login/Register and download the files from the bottom of this article.

 You are required to pass authentication information at runtime to prevent any scripts in CiviCRM from being invoked by an unauthorized agent.
 CiviCRM uses a Site Key in addition to a valid username and password.
 The site key is a 16-32 bit alphanumeric/punctuation key value.
 Also, the site key should not contain any reserved or unsafe URL characters.